brodkinca/BCA-PHP-CURL/README.md

 * New additions without breaking backward compatibility bumps the minor (and resets the patch)
 * Bug fixes and misc changes bump the patch

-Composer users who would like more granular control over upgrades should restrict their installtion to patch updates only using this require key:
+Composer users who would like more granular control over upgrades should restrict their installation to patch updates only using this require key:

 ```
 "bca/curl": "2.1.*"